 Mississippi River Basin Initiative

-Dedicated MRBI funding supported a conversion to hay on highly erodible ground, but this Chisago County farmer's additional work with NRCS to expand no-till and install fencing also benefits water quality from the St. Croix River to the Gulf of Mexico
+Dedicated MRBI funding supported a conversion to hay on highly erodible land.
+This Chisago County farmer's NRCS-supported no-till expansion and fence aids water quality, too, from the St. Croix River to the Gulf of Mexico.